 … It is whether it is proved beyond a reasonable doubt that this accused, in the light of existing circumstances of which he was aware or of which a driver exercising ordinary care should have been aware, failed to use the care and attention or to give to other persons using the highway the consideration that a driver of ordinary care would have used or given in the circumstances?
 The use of the term “due care”, which means care owing in the circumstances, makes it quite clear that, while the legal standard of care remains the same in the sense that it is what the average careful man would have done in like circumstances, the factual standard is a constantly shifting one, depending on road, visibility, weather conditions, traffic conditions that exist or may reasonably be expected, and any other conditions that ordinary prudent drivers would take into consideration.
 It is a question of fact, depending on the circumstances in each case.
 [Emphasis added.]

-Careless driving as per section 130 of the Highway Traffic Act, as is provided above, may be charged upon the operator of a "vehicle"rather than only upon those who operate a "motor vehicle".
-As section 1 of the Highway Traffic Act includes bicycle, among other things, within the definition of "vehicle", there is the possibility that a person riding a bicycle, among other things, could be charged with careless driving.
-Specifically, "bicycle" and "vehicle", per the Highway Traffic Act, are defined as:
+Interestingly, the charge of careless driving, as per section 130 of the Highway Traffic Act as provided above, applies to the operation of a "vehicle" unlike many other sections of the Highway Traffic Act that apply to a "motor vehicle".
+Whereas section 1 of the Highway Traffic Act defines "vehicle" as including bicycle, and any vehicle propelled by muscular power, a person on a bicycle, among other vehicles without a motor, can be charged with careless driving.
+Specifically, the definitions of "bicycle" and "vehicle" per the Highway Traffic Act are stated as:

 “bicycle” includes a tricycle, a unicycle and a power-assisted bicycle but does not include a motor assisted bicycle;